Dave864/rshell/src/README.md

   saves you time and sanity.

 ###The Way of Strtok
-####One Small Step for String(Parsing once)
+####One Small Step for String (Parsing once)

   The example above does not make it clear exactly how `strtok` is used.
-Looking at how the function is set up may provide the answer.
+Looking at how the function is set up may show some clues.
 Accesseing the man page for `strtok` shows the function is set up like this.
   ```
   #include <string.h>